 About the Filmmakers

 Todd McGrain turned his attention to documentary film after a 25-year career as a sculptor.
-His accomplishments include a Guggenheim Memorial Fellowship and the Audubon Award for Art Inspiring Conservation.
-In 2010 McGrain’s work to create permanent public memorials to birds driven to extinction in modern times became the subject of a documentary film, The Lost Bird film, produced by Middlemarch Films.
-This rewarding experience led McGrain to his current focus on environmental documentary film.
-Though Rue des Elephants is McGrain’s first feature length documentary, his understanding of the value of storytelling to raise awareness of our current extinction crisis has been formed over decades of dedication and commitment.
+His accomplishments as a sculptor include the prestigious Guggenheim Memorial Fellowship and the Audubon Award for Art Inspiring Conservation.
+His sculptures are part of several major museum collections in the United States and abroad.
+In 2010, McGrain’s work to create permanent public memorials to birds driven to extinction in modern times became the subject of a documentary film, The Lost Bird Project, produced by Middlemarch Films.
+This rewarding experience led McGrain to his current focus on the plight of the Forest Elephants of Central Africa.
+Though Elephant Path / Njaia Njoku is McGrain’s first feature length documentary, his understanding of the value of storytelling to raise awareness of our current extinction crisis has been formed over decades of dedication and commitment.

 Scott Anger is an award-winning documentary filmmaker and independent journalist.
 In 2014, he won an Emmy Award for the film, Hunger in the Valley of Plenty, which explores food insecurity in central California.
 Anger’s credits include a number of films for the acclaimed documentary program FRONTLINE (PBS) about ongoing conflicts in the Middle East and South Asia.
 Two of the films have been awarded the Alfred I. duPont Award for Excellence in Journalism from Columbia University, television’s highest journalism award.